nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `deleteL c/12 t/14 l/CS2101` will remove the label "CS2101" from the 14th task on the task list.
+* `deleteL c/12 t/14 l/CS2101` will remove the label "CS2101" from the 12th contact and 14th task on the task list.

 ### Delete all contacts and tasks by label: `deleteA`